Bixilon/Minosoft/Contribution.md

 that I developed something useful, and people start contributing.

 ### Donating

-I started this project with the mind, that I'll never earn money from it.
+I started this project inb mind, that I'll never earn money from it.
 Just doing it for fun, so I am not dependent on it.
-In short: Currently not available and not planned.
+So: Currently not available and not planned.

 ## Issue and MR rules
 - Do not spam, we will answer when we have time.